nickdala/aws-lambda-step-function-dynamodb/README.md

 ## Lambda

-The lambda function is written in Go and is responsible for starting the execution of the step function.
+The lambda function is written in Go and is responsible for starting the execution of the step function (see [main.go](./lambdas/invoke/main.go)).
 The Lambda function handler will process events with the following json structure.

 ```json
 {